tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-Any command must ensure that it will return Ok (and therefore, one or more events) only if the events to be returned, when processed with the current aggregate state, give an Ok result, i.e. a valid aggregate state (and no error).
+Any command must ensure that it will return Result.Ok (and therefore, one or more events) only if the events to be returned, when processed with the current aggregate state, give an Ok result, i.e. a valid aggregate state (and no error).
 For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned.
 The evolveUNforgivingErrors processes some events to a given state of the aggregate returning an error or a valid state.
 There is also a similar function _evolve_ which is more tolerant and will just skip events that, when processed give error, and can return a valid aggregate state anyway.